 - The corporation may be closely held (owned by only a few individuals} who have no interest in selling shares.

 - The corporation may be formed for a single, short-term purpose or a specific transaction.
-For example, the corporation may be formed to build an office building or other construction project.
+For example, the corporation may be formed to build an office building or another construction project.

 - The corporation may be formed solely for the purpose of working with another company or individual for a joint venture.